 to chicken to even try it".

-Joe was write the white youth weren't as organised
+Joe was right, the white youth weren't as organised

 or as one as the black youth.
 But I never

 contemplated it was a responce to the previous